ugururesin/portfolio/README.md

 **AI/ML Team Leader in Automotive Industry** 🚀 from Istanbul, Turkey

-Have **10 years of experience** in both numerical simulation and machine learning.
+Have **10+ years of total experience** in engineering.
 In the first 5 years of my career, I studied and worked on **numerical simulation, finite element analysis, and data analysis**.
-In the last 5 years, I have been studying and working on **machine learning, deep learning, big data, industry 4.0, digital twins, and software development** in Turkey's largest Automotive company.
+For the last 5+ years, I have been studying and working on **AI/ML, Data-Analysis, Industry 4.0 and Digital Twins** in Turkey's largest Automotive company.

 - 🔭 I’m currently working on [FORD OTOSAN](https://www.fordotosan.com.tr/en)
 - 🌱 I’m currently pursuing my PhD
 - 👯 I’m looking to collaborate on **Digital Twin Research**
 - 🤔 I’m looking for help with **AI at Scale**
-- 💬 Ask me about **Digital Twins and Industrial AI**
+- 💬 Ask me about **Industrial AI and Digital Twins**
 - 📫 How to reach me: uresin.ugur@gmail.com
-- ⚡ Fun fact: I am still a student since 1996!
+- ⚡ Fun fact: I am **still** a student since 1996!

 **Languages and Tools:**